 The speed of deploying iPaaS ultimately means that organisations require fewer resources to set up an integration solution.

-This is enhanced by the fact that all the tools and connectors are hosted, upgraded and maintained by the provider.
+This is enhanced by the fact that all the tools and connectors are hosted, upgraded and maintained by the vendor or its channel partner, depending on the business model.
 System integration and data migration therefore requires less personnel, and IT managers or business owners don’t have to allocate resources to this aspect of their ecosystem, freeing them up to concentrate on other aspects of the business.